NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Air Throw added
 - 5X activates if only hitting the second hit, damage reduced from 75 to 70; first hit turns back turned opponents around
 - 2X starts 3 frames faster and ends 8 frames later; drains slightly more than 12.5% meter on a miss at the end of the move; activation gives opponent no chakra on hit
+- GRKnJ appears slightly closer to the opponent

 ### Gaara